npryce/adr-tools/doc/adr/0006-packaging-and-distribution-in-other-version-control-repositories.md

 `yum` and Mac OS X users use [Homebrew](http://brew.sh).

 The developers of `adr-tools` don't know how, nor have permissions, to use all these packaging and distribution systems.
-Therefore packaging and distribution should be done by "downstream" parties.
+Therefore packaging and distribution must be done by "downstream" parties.

 The developers of the tool should not favour any one particular packaging and distribution solution.